Scalp Acne Diet: Diet Adjustments to Fight Scalp Acne

 Dairy is the second most important type of food to limit, and with good reason.
 Pimples, whether they are on your face or on your scalp, are very often caused by a diet too concentrated around dairy (specifically milk).
 Fighting scalp acne requires that you limit your milk and cheese intake, because most of these products are very often loaded with hormones that are injected into cows to make them produce more.
 As a result, what they produce also contains these hormones.
 When you take in dairy often, these hormones don’t help your cause in fighting acne.
 Instead, they make your body wreak havoc on your face, chest, or scalp by producing pimples.
 This is another reason why pizza is often a food that is a significant culprit.
 It’s not just the oil, it’s the cheese as well.
 If you don’t want to stop taking in dairy, which is often very hard to do, always opt for organic versions of milk.
 These come without those hormones, and often do not cause any type of acne problems.

 Dietary Supplements to Combat Scalp Pimples

 As we’ve covered in our previous articles, Zinc and Vitamin D3 should be at the top of your list of supplements to help fight scalp acne or any other type of acne.
 As part of your scalp acne diet, you can also use Apple Cider Vinegar daily (morning and night).
 Remember, scalp pimples are just another form of acne.
 With proper diet and supplementation, you can fight this problem without worrying about constant breakouts.
 If you fix your inside, your outside will reflect it.

 Incoming search terms:

-- milk scalp acne
+- dairy and scalp acne